dealingwith/daniel-industries/_posts/2007-07-13-they-sit-in-silence-and-speak-a-thousand-words.md

 ---
-author: dealingwith
 date: '2007-07-13 16:08:00'
 layout: post
 slug: they-sit-in-silence-and-speak-a-thousand-words
-status: publish
-title: '"They sit in silence and speak a thousand words."'
+title: They sit in silence and speak a thousand words
-wordpress_id: '2228'
 categories:
  - aging
  - beauty